wetstevs/TSS-CLI-Submit/README.markdown

 The project metadata file allows for the user-specific creation of project lists to submit timesheet data for.
 In this file, each project or time area (ex: vacation, corporate holiday, etc.) that the user may submit to TSS should be represented with its associated TSS metadata.

 The metadata file is a simple text file where each line represents a project.
 Each value on a given line is separated by a pipe (`|`) character.
-The line has the following values in the following order: Friendly Name (arbitrary, used at command line), Task ID, Task Name, Project ID, Job ID, Cat ID, Job Type ID.
+The line has the following values in the following order:

+* Friendly Name (arbitrary, used at command line)
+* Task ID
+* Task Name
+* Project ID
+* Job ID
+* Cat ID
+* Job Type ID

 Additionally, one of the listed Friendly Name entries may begin with an asterisk character (`*`).
 This denotes that the line where present represents the "default" project (used when no project is provided as a command line argument).

 An example metadata file with two projects (one "holiday" the other - the default - "foci"):